Industry 4.0 — Reinventing the Factory Stack

 What I have written above lead me to the question: which are some of the most interesting opportunities in the industrial sector?
 In the following, you will find an overview of some companies in the industrial sector that I was looking at for P9 and for general interest in the field.
 It is by no means a complete landscape.
 If you feel that your company should be included, please reach out here.

-- CAD / CAE / Simulation: 3D modeling, prototyping tools and simulation platforms for designing products.
+- Engineering Tools: 3D modeling, prototyping tools and simulation platforms for designing products.

 - Prototyping / Finding Supply: rapid prototyping with the help of 3D printing, platforms to find suitable suppliers and vertically integrated factories such as Plethora.